emmeowzing/dynamic-continuation-orb/README.md

 ## How it works

-Get up-and-running with dynamic continued pipelines in these 4 steps:
+Get up-and-running with dynamically continued pipelines in these 4 steps:

 1. Add this orb, a `continue` job to a CI config, and the `setup` keyword, such as